StefanKunde/TradeMaster_POE/README.md

 Features:
 + Look for maps you need
 + Set currency you whould like to pay with
-+ Buy maps in bulks (i.e. elder maps)
++ Buy maps in bulks (i.e. elder maps, shaped maps, burials, ...)
 + Minimize main window with little icon to reopen it
 + Set a max price of the selected currency you are willing to pay for 1 map

 Plans for future:
-- Support shaped maps
 - view for trades
 - automatically post trade messages